 For over three decades, Father Glenn Meaux’s team at the Kobonal Haiti Mission has been shining Christ’s light to poor families.
 A critical part of the Mission’s holistic transformation strategy is providing clean water, improving health and hygiene.
 The Mission also provides safe housing, nutritious food, medical care, Catholic education, agricultural training, microenterprise and spiritual formation activities.
 As the Mission addresses both material and spiritual needs, it also strengthens families for the next generation.

-Families receiving clean water often also receive Catholic spiritual formation that will draw them closer to the Living Water of Christ.
+Bless families with access to Catholic spiritual formation that will draw them closer to the Living Water of Christ.

-Each morning, Evenson Dorvil walks down a steep ravine in Haiti to collect water to bring home to his wife and four small children.
+Each morning, Evenson Dorvil walks down a steep ravine in rural Haiti to collect water to bring home to his wife and four small children.
 The water is not clean, but Evenson has no other choice but to use this water even though it makes his kids sick.